 So, what’s an organization to do?
-Like any good business decision, the choice about whether to stick with MPLS or explore other options should come only after weighing the pros and cons of each option against goals and other constraints.
+Like any good business decision, the choice about whether to stick with MPLS or explore other options should come only after weighing the advantages and disadvantages of MPLS with other network options against goals and other constraints.

 Only the organization itself can make the final decisions, but this list of MPLS pros and cons can help plant the seeds for further discussion:

 Here are a few of the reasons why it might make sense for an organization to keep or adopt an MPLS network solution:

 - It’s a reliable technology that has served enterprises for years with direct routes from one edge to another.

 - It’s a quality connection that offers a consistent user experience with no packet loss, fixed latency, and low jitter.

 - It’s the safe bet for organizations that are averse to change and do not require higher-level functionality

 On the flip side, here are a few of the drawback associated with MPLS:

 - It’s optimized for point-to-point connectivity and not point to cloud, meaning there is no way to directly access every cloud or SaaS application with MPLS.
 Only 2% of cloud services provide this access and with a significant premium